scala/docs.scala-lang/_glossary/index.md

 _Signature_ is short for [type signature](#type-signature).

 * #### singleton object
 An object defined with the object keyword.
 Each singleton object has one and only one instance.
 A singleton object that shares its name with a class, and is defined in the same source file as that class, is that class’s [companion object](#companion-object).
 The class is its [companion class](#companion-class).
-A singleton object that doesn’t have a companion class is a [standalone object](#standalone-object).
+A singleton object that doesn't have a companion class is a [standalone object](#standalone-object).

 * #### standalone object
 A [singleton object](#singleton-object) that has no [companion class](#companion-class).